 Knowing whether a particular personal injury accident qualifies for compensation can be difficult.
 That's why we want to meet with you and evaluate your case for free.
-Attorney Andras Szantho can help you understand whether you have a case and what's the best way to address your accident.
+Attorney Andras Szantho can help you understand whether you have a case and what the best way is to address your accident.

-In principle, yes, you can.
-However, the laws governing personal injury accidents in New Mexico are complex.
-The official paperwork and applications often involved in such cases can also often be confusing.
-And if you miss a deadline, make a mistake on a form or file your claim in the wrong court, it may be difficult or nearly impossible to get the compensation you need after your accident.
-Attorney Andres Szantho knows the courts from Albuquerque to Santa Fe and throughout New Mexico.
+In principle, yes, you can, but the laws governing personal injury accidents in New Mexico are complex.
+The official paperwork and applications often involved in these cases can also often be confusing.
+If you miss a deadline, make a mistake on a form or file your claim in the wrong court, it may be difficult or nearly impossible to get the compensation you need after your accident.
+Attorney Andras Szantho knows the courts from Albuquerque to Santa Fe and throughout New Mexico.
 He understands how the legal system works and where every form and application needs to be filed.
 As your legal team, we can make sure your claim is filed properly and gets the attention it deserves.

 Every personal injury case is different.
 The amount of compensation you may be eligible to receive depends on the nature of your accident.
 You may be entitled to a few thousand dollars or perhaps even millions of dollars in damages, the legal term for financial compensation.
 The compensation you're entitled to receive includes expenses directly related to your accident, including medical bills, physical therapy and lost wages if you were unable to work.
 You can collect those damages even if you used sick time or had treatment covered by your health insurance - note, however, that your insurance company will ask to be reimbursed.